Trapping Penguins with Entangled B Mesons: Introduction

-The BaBar collaboration has observed direct T violation by exploiting the quantum entanglement of the $B {\bar B}$ mesons produced in $\Upsilon(4S)$ decays~\cite{Lees:2012uka}.
+The BaBar collaboration has observed direct T violation~\cite{Lees:2012uka} by exploiting the quantum entanglement of the $B {\bar B}$ mesons produced in $\Upsilon(4S)$ decays, as long familiar from other contexts~\cite{Bigi:1981qs,Okun:1975di,Bigi:1986dp,Atwood:2002ak}.
 That is, because the $\Upsilon(4S)$ state has definite flavor and CP, the flavor- or CP-state of a $B$ meson can be determined, or ``tagged,'' at a time $t$ by measuring the decay of the other $B$ meson at that instant.
-BaBar uses the final states $J/\Psi K_L$ ($\text{CP}=+$) and $J/\Psi K_S$ ($\text{CP}=-$) as CP tags and the sign of the charged lepton in $\ell^{\pm}X$ decay as a flavor tag.
-Thus by employing either flavor or CP tagging they are able to form a time-dependent asymmetry $A_T$, such as $A_T = (\Gamma(B^0 \to B_+) - \Gamma(B_+ \to B_0))/(\Gamma(B^0 \to B_+) + \Gamma(B_+ \to B_0))$, where $B_\pm$ denotes a state with $\text{CP}=\pm$~\cite{Bernabeu:2012ab,Lees:2012uka}.
+In a seminal paper, Ba${\tilde{\rm n}}$uls and Bernab{\'e}u showed that by selecting suitable combinations of flavor and CP tags of the $B$-mesons in the entangled pair, CP, T, and CPT asymmetries~\cite{Banuls:1999aj} can all be constructed.
+Consequently, BaBar uses the final states $J/\Psi K_L$ ($\text{CP}=+$) and $J/\Psi K_S$ ($\text{CP}=-$) as CP tags and the sign of the charged lepton in $\ell^{\pm}X$ decay as a flavor tag.
+Thus by employing either flavor or CP tagging they are able to form a time-dependent asymmetry $A_T$, such as $A_T = (\Gamma(B^0 \to B_+) - \Gamma(B_+ \to B_0))/(\Gamma(B^0 \to B_+) + \Gamma(B_+ \to B_0))$, where $B_\pm$ denotes a state with $\text{CP}=\pm$~\cite{Banuls:1999aj,Banuls:2000ki,Bernabeu:2012ab,Lees:2012uka}.
 Thus if the rates of $B^0 \to B_+$ and $B_+ \to B^0$ are not the same, i.e., not in ``detailed balance,'' then time-reversal symmetry is broken.
-Previously a failure of detailed balance was reported in $K^0 \leftrightarrow {\bar K}^0$ transitions by CPLEAR~\cite{Angelopoulos:1998dv}, but the concomitant claim of direct T violation has been criticized~\cite{Wolfenstein:1999re,Wolfenstein:2000ju}.
-In the case of the BaBar experiment, the use of entanglement with distinct kinds of tags allows the reservations~\cite{Wolfenstein:1999re,Wolfenstein:2000ju} levied against the CPLEAR experiment to be set to rest~\cite{Brambilla:2014jmp}.
+BaBar measures the T-violating parameters $\Delta S_{T}^{+} = -1.37 \pm 0.14_{\rm stat} \pm 0.06_{\rm syst}$ and $\Delta S_{T}^{-} = 1.17 \pm 0.18_{\rm stat} \pm 0.11_{\rm syst}$, so that both measurements exceed discovery significance, and reports observing T violation with an effective significance of $14\sigma$~\cite{Lees:2012uka}.
+Previously a failure of detailed balance was reported in $K^0 \leftrightarrow {\bar K}^0$ transitions by CPLEAR~\cite{Angelopoulos:1998dv}, but the concomitant claim of direct T violation of $\langle A_{T}^{exp} \rangle = (6.6 \pm 1.3_{\rm stat} \pm 1.0_{\rm syst}) \times 10^{-3}$ is only of $4\sigma$ significance if statistical and systematic errors are combined in quadrature.
+Moreover, the interpretation of the experiment as a test of T has been criticized~\cite{Wolfenstein:1999re,Wolfenstein:2000ju}.
+In the case of the concept~\cite{Banuls:1999aj,Banuls:2000ki} employed by the BaBar experiment~\cite{Lees:2012uka}, the use of entanglement with distinct kinds of tags allows the reservations~\cite{Wolfenstein:1999re,Wolfenstein:2000ju} levied against the CPLEAR experiment to be set to rest~\cite{Alvarez:2006nk,Quinn:2009zza,Brambilla:2014jmp}.